coder/coder/docs/about/architecture.md

 Note: The _multi-region architecture_ assumes the same deployment principles as the _single region architecture_, but it extends them to multi region deployment with workspace proxies.
-Provisioners deployed in regions closed to developers offer the fastest developer experience.
+Proxies are deployed in regions closest to developers to offer the fastest developer experience.

 ##### Workload resources